Prescription Opioids, Brain Structure, and Cognition in Older Adults With Chronic Pain

 • Residence outside of Minnesota or Wisconsin during opioid intervention period

-• Another pain generator that is greater than their knee or shoulder pain
+• Another pain generator that is greater than their knee or shoulder or low back pain

 Study Design